SimonDeDeyne/SWOWEN-2018/README.md

 The [Small World of Words project](https://smallworldofwords.org/project/) (SWOW) project is a scientific project to map word meaning in various languages.
 In contrast to dictionaries, it focusses on the aspects of word meaning that are shared between people without imposing restrictions on what aspects of meaning should be considered.
 The methodology is based on a continued word association task, in which participants see a cue word and are asked to give three associated responses to this cue word.
+The current version includes over 3 million responses obtained from over 90,000 participants, for more than 12,000 cues.

 In this repository you will find a basic analysis pipeline for the English SWOW project which allows you to import an preprocessing the data as well as compute some basic statistics.